 After the initial advice and where the best option is to plead guilty, we will manage your case to a conclusion by submission of a written guilty plea.

-This will additionally include preparing a letter in mitigation and communicating with the court on your behalf.
-This can sometimes give you the best result by minimising the penalty that could be imposed.Court Appearance: Guilty Plea - £300 +vat
+This will additionally include preparing a letter in mitigation and communicating with the court/police on your behalf.
+This can sometimes give you the best result by minimising the penalty that could be imposed.Court Appearance: Guilty Plea - £500 +vat

 As above; but to include representing you at court on a guilty plea, [assuming one hearing] this will include meeting you at court and dealing with your case as a priority on the day.Our fee includes:

-Attending to you over the phone/in person; Preparation time; Considering evidence; Providing advice in relation to plea and likely sentence; Full representation up to and including the hearing; Where appropriate, advice on whether an exceptional hardship or special reasons argument should be made; Representation at single hearing for no more than three hours.
-Barristers Fees.
+Attending to you over the phone/in person; Preparation time; Considering evidence; Providing advice in relation to plea and likely sentence; Full representation up to and including the hearing; Where appropriate, advice on whether an exceptional hardship or special reasons argument should be made; Representation at single hearing for no more than two hours.

-Court Appearance: Defending Your Licence (Exceptional Hardship and Special Reasons Case) - £300+vat
+Court Appearance: Defending Your Licence (Exceptional Hardship and Special Reasons Case) - £500+vat

 If you are facing a driving disqualification or penalty points then in certain circumstances you might be able to argue special reasons to avoid a disqualification or any points.